 Within a maximum of 7 working days you will have a draft Will and/or Power of Attorney to review and confirm it meets your requirements.

 Make any Amendments needed

 Once any amendments have been made and you have confirmed that you are happy to proceed, we will then issue your Will for witnessing and signing.

 Every Will requires two witnesses, who cannot be beneficiaries of the Will.
-I usually act as one witness and you will need to ask a friend or neighbour to act as the second.
+Ordinarily a friend or neighbour would be happy to act as an independent witness.

 All the witness does is witness your signature.
 Typically this will be completed in 5 minutes.
 The role of the witness is simply to witness the signing of the will not (as some people may fear) to read or review the contents of the Will.

 What Happens After Your Will is Written and Signed?

 Once your will is complete, it needs to be kept safe and you must ensure that is it not lost, tampered with or accidentally thrown away or stolen.